remotephone/blog.rmtph.one/_posts/2021-02-12-DD-WRT_home_router.md

 3. Make sure your configs support them.
 In my /etc/fstab file in my proxmox servers, I had to set the version explicitly.

     ~~~
-    //10.0.0.1/NAS /media/nas cifs credentials=/etc/.smbcredentials,vers=3.0 0 0
+    //192.168.0.1/NAS /media/nas cifs credentials=/etc/.smbcredentials,vers=3.0 0 0
     ~~~

 4. Remount your drives and it should work

 ## OpenVPN Server

 The openvpn server is pretty nice.
 I use it when I'm in places where I trust my home network more than the network I am in, and typically on a phone or laptop.
 I put together [this tool](https://github.com/remotephone/openvpn_cert_generator) to simplify the process of generating certificates.
-This also uses TLS instead of password authentication.
+This also uses TLS instead of password authentication because why not.

 ## That's it